apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 }
 ```

-> ⚠️ Make sure to ALWAYS end spans.
-Ensure that all paths taken by the code will result in ending the span.
+> ⚠️ Make sure to ALWAYS end spans to ensure that all paths taken by the code will result in ending the span.
 > Make sure that error cases also set the error attribute and end the span.

 > In the above example we used the semantic `http.method` attribute that gets exposed via the